List of cults of personality: Modern Russia

 The Head of the Chechen Republic, Ramzan Kadyrov has also been likened to possessing an extensive cult of personality.
 According to The New Yorker columnist Joshua Yaffa, media in Chechnya supplies heavy coverage to their leader, including "plenty of stories of citizens appealing to Kadyrov through messages on Instagram, and in many cases Kadyrov himself would show up the next day to fix some small problem or cajole an incompetent official into action."
 Kadyrov's father Akhmad has also been subject to lavish attention, and in 2021 his book A Path Bathed in Light was made required reading for Chechen highschoolers.
 Ramzan ordered dozens of images of superheroes in 2020 to be removed, on the grounds that "there are many real heroes from whom you can and should take an example, otherwise children think that only these heroes exist," and had them replaced with pictures of his father.
 Then-Chechen President Alu Alkhanov criticized Kadyrov in 2007 for growing a personality cult.
 Kadyrov denied all such allegations in an interview with Radio Free Europe/Radio Liberty.

+Rwanda

+Juvénal Habyarimana cultivated a significant cult of personality during his authoritarian rule in Rwanda from 1973 to 1994.
+His regime, a de facto totalitarian one-party military dictatorship under the Mouvement révolutionnaire nationale pour le développement (MRND), actively promoted an idealized image of Habyarimana, requiring citizens to participate in public displays of adulation through chanting, dancing, and rallies.
+This cult was bolstered by strict control over media and information, including state-wide censorship and the use of newspapers and radios, such as Kangura and Radio Télévision Libre des Mille Collines (RTLM) as a government propaganda tool, inciting hatred towards the Tutsi minority and Hutu opponents.
+Habyarimana's ideology, presented as "peasant-friendly," reinforced his image as a leader dedicated to the rural Hutu majority, while simultaneously suppressing dissent and eliminating rivals through political arrests and violence.
+This powerful cult of personality helped to solidify Habyarimana's hold on power and served as a foundation for the tragic events of the Rwandan genocide.